DO NOT Be a Marketer. BE a Consumer.

 And yet, every day marketing and advertising campaigns are developed with this pitiful target in mind.
 The campaigns are soulless and come out of meetings that take creative ideas, designed to connect with real people, and give them the death of a thousand cuts.

-“Our data indicates that people want to see more people dancing in ads.
+“Our data indicate that people want to see more people dancing in ads.
 And also, talking babies and animals are getting a huge lift, so crowbar that in.
 Plus, if we could also aim this campaign at women as well as men, even though it’s a man’s product, that would be very helpful.”

 This is not the thinking of a consumer.
 It’s marketing hyperbole.
 It’s why there are so many awful ads out there, crippled by countless client meetings and rounds of changes.
 And then, they’re pushed out of the door, barely alive, to die a grim death at the hands of real consumers who have no idea how to relate to the garbage being spewed at them.